VezioK/Adventure-Game/README.md

 - Serves strictly as the presentation layer with no embedded game logic

 #### Game.java
-- Serves as the central game-state manager and rules engine
 - Maintains player position, map boundaries, and blocked room data
 - Implements a procedurally generated grid with randomized obstacles
 - Controls player movement validation and boundary enforcement
 - Handles probabilistic monster spawning during traversal
 - Tracks searched rooms to prevent duplicate gold rewards
 - Governs room-search mechanics based on player intelligence
-- Acts as the authoritative source of truth for world state

 #### HelloApplication.java
-- Acts as the JavaFX application entry point
 - Loads the FXML layout and initializes the primary scene
 - Configures application window properties such as title and size
 - Boots the JavaFX runtime and launches the UI lifecycle